Formidable battery life

 Not as full-featured as some competitors

 Many phone makers have adopted the small/large phone lineup.
 Apple, Google, Samsung, and others sell two versions of their flagships with size often standing as the primary differentiator.
-OnePlus, looking to leap wholly into the flagship fray, is doing the same.
+OnePlus, now wholly invested in the flagship game, is doing the same.
 The OnePlus 8 is 80% of the larger, more feature-rich OnePlus 8 Pro.
 OnePlus dialed back the size and the specs of the 8 to make it more appealing to certain buyers — while also dropping the price of entry.
 The result is a device that is more watered down than it should be, and yet still rises to the challenge in some respects.

 Did OnePlus make the right choices here?
 Find out in Android Authority‘s OnePlus 8 review.